 Introduction

-Consistency semantics define the outcome of multiple I/O accesses to the same file.
-Any I/O library defines these rules to let users know what to expect when accessing data in the file.
-A parallel HDF5 application that writes data to an HDF5 file needs to be aware when those changes made are actually visible to itself (if it tries to read back that data) or to other processes which are concurrently accessing the file independently or collectively.
+Consistency semantics are rules that define the outcome of multiple, possibly concurrent, accesses to an object or data structure by one or more processes in a computer system.
+An I/O library defines a set of consistency semantics to let users know what to expect when processes access data managed by that library.
+Parallel HDF5 (PHDF5) provides users with an option to have multiple processes perform I/O to an HDF5 file at the same time.
+In most cases the file resides on a parallel file system, which allows striping of data over multiple servers to achieve high performance and provides mechanisms for concurrent data access by many processes.
+Therefore, a parallel HDF5 application that writes data needs to be aware of the consistency semantics provided by the HDF5 library, which define when the changes it makes are actually visible to itself (if it tries to read back that data) or to other processes that access the file with independent or collective I/O operations.
 This document describes the following:

 The consistency semantics model for the Parallel HDF5 Library when it comes to metadata and raw data access